Combatting Climate Change: Supply Chain

 For FY 2018/19, we established three specific objectives.
 The first one is a requirement of climate change reduction targets for at least 85% of Lenovo direct suppliers by spend, the second one is to reduce supplier emission intensity 25% by 2025 relative to a 2015 base year, and the third one is to strengthen environmental criteria in Lenovo’s sustainability scorecard for our suppliers year to year.

 We regularly meet with our primary suppliers and share strategies and requirements.
-In 2017, for instance, we held a Supplier Standard and Certification Summit featuring a theme of “Building a Safe & Sustainable Supply Chain” for almost 300 suppliers in Wuzhen, China.
+For instance, we organized a Supplier Standard and Certification Summit featuring a theme of “Building a Safe & Sustainable Supply Chain” for almost 300 suppliers in Wuzhen, China.
 Among other topics, suppliers learned about our commitment to reducing GHG emissions in our supply chain and their vital role in that effort.

 In an effort to minimize climate change impact and reduce our carbon footprint, Lenovo uses local manufacturing facilities in the Americas, Europe, and Asia, as well as the lowest carbon shipping methods via truck, rail or sea, where possible.

 We also work closely with our shipping partners to ship products responsibly.
 Lighter and smaller products, more compact and reusable packaging materials, bulk shipping alternatives, and regional distribution facilities allow for lighter loads, load consolidation, and full truckload shipments.

 In FY 2018/19 our Global Logistics team achievements included